1coderookie/KobraGoNeoInsights/docs/hardware/printhead.md

 ### Neo

 The hotend of the **Neo** is shown in the following picture.
 Note the shape of it as it's plugged into the belonging hole at the printhead and secured by two screws.
-The outer diameter is 6mm(?), the inner diameter is 4mm and the total length is probably something around 2.4-2.5cm (sorry, I forgot to measure it as I had it disassambled).
+The outer diameter is 6mm(?), the inner diameter is 4mm and the total length is probably something around 2.4-2.5cm (sorry, I forgot to measure it as I had it disassambled, will do it next time though).

 ![Hotend](../assets/images/head_neo_block-hotend-disass_web.jpg)